Uniform Law Commission: Commission

 The ULC consists of approximately 350 commissioners, each appointed by the government of a U.S. state, the District of Columbia, Puerto Rico, or the U.S. Virgin Islands.
 Every ULC commissioner must be an attorney.
 Commissioners often concurrently serve as legislators, judges, or legal scholars.

 Each jurisdiction determines the method of appointment and its number of commissioners.
 In most states, the governor appoints the state's commissioners to serve a specified term.
 In a few states, ULC commissioners serve at the will of the appointing authority and have no specific term.
 ULC commissioners are volunteers who do not receive salaries or other compensation for their public service.

-The current ULC President is Timothy Berg of Phoenix, Arizona, the Chair of the ULC's Executive Committee is Lisa Jacobs of Philadelphia, Pennsylvania, and the Chair of the Scope and Program Committee is Steven Willborn of Lincoln, Nebraska.
-Daniel Robbins of Sherman Oaks, California, is the Immediate Past President.
+The current ULC president is Lisa Jacobs of Philadelphia, Pennsylvania, the chair of the ULC's executive committee is Steven Willborn of Lincoln, Nebraska, and the chair of the Scope and Program Committee is William Barrett of Indianapolis, Indiana.
+Tim Berg of Phoenix, Arizona is the immediate past president.